Key takeaways

 Why Fora Soft wrote this playbook

 We did not write this guide as a marketing brief.
-We wrote it because we shipped Vocal Views — a marketplace for online market research that today serves Google, McDonald’s, Netflix, and Samsung.
+We wrote it because we shipped Vocal Views — a market research platform that today serves Google, McDonald’s, Netflix, and Samsung.
 Every architectural call below — SFU choice, transcription stack, observer mode, interpreter UX, panel payments — was made under pressure of paying enterprise customers running real interviews on the platform.

 Vocal Views is not our only video-marketplace product.
-Our case studies include BrainCert — a virtual classroom and LMS with 100K+ paying customers and four Brandon Hall awards — and ProvideoMeeting, an enterprise video conferencing platform.
+Across 250+ projects since 2005, our video conferencing and streaming case studies include BrainCert — a virtual classroom and LMS with 100K+ paying customers and four Brandon Hall awards — and ProvideoMeeting, an enterprise video conferencing platform.
 Roughly 40% of our active engineering capacity sits in video, real-time, and AI — the disciplines a serious research-platform build needs from day one.

 If you are a founder, product owner, or research-ops lead scoping a custom platform — or weighing UserTesting, dscout, Respondent, Lookback, or Discuss.io against a build — this article walks the same trade-offs we walked with Vocal Views.
 We use Agent Engineering — an AI-assisted internal delivery process — to compress the calendar and the cost on every project, which is why our quotes typically beat a US agency for the same scope.